There are loads of ways celebrities are influencing trends in jewelry today, just as they did in the past. Here’s how, and what’s hot today

 Main image: @haileybieber image by @tyrellhampton Image below: @haileybieber

 Past Celebrity Influenced Jewelry Trends

 During the days of Old Hollywood glamor, most celebrities wore jewelry that was out of reach for the average American.
 Nowadays, luxury necklaces, rings, and bracelets are more accessible to the general public, and costume jewelry can be manufactured for a fraction of the cost.

 New Hollywood is attainable for many, as stars tend to wear clothing that isn’t custom-made or made by a designer brand.
 Diamonds, a symbol for luxury, aren’t just for the exorbitantly wealthy anymore.
 Nikki Reed and

-Let’s look at some jewelry trends that were influenced by celebrities in the past 100 years.
+Let’s look at some vintage jewelry trends that were influenced by celebrities in the past 100 years.

 - Diamond Jewelry (Marilyn Monroe): The song “Diamonds are a Girl’s Best Friend” almost single-handedly inspired the diamond rush in the 50s that remains to this day.
 Luckily, however, more and more people are choosing to wear fully ethical lab grown ones!

 - Sapphire Engagement Ring (Princess Diana): The oval blue Ceylon sapphire ring set in 18-karat white gold surrounded by diamonds is still a staple of all modern jewelry shops today.
 As with all jewelry, buying vintage is always best!

 - Pearl Bib Necklace (Audrey Hepburn): Audrey Hepburn inspired a nation when she wore the pearl necklace with her little black dress in Breakfast at Tiffany’s.
 Jackie O made the more understated single strand popular with the preppy set.
 Just take note that while they’re natural, pearls are not ethical if you’re vegan.